 Your dog is likely one of your best friends, and you love your pet dearly.
 But what do you do when your dog hurts someone in a Colorado dog attack?
-It’s a thought that most dog owners don’t want to consider, but it’s one that you should prepare for to protect yourself and your pet if one of these accidents ever arises.
-If you have a dog that is responsible for an attack, there are essential steps to take to protect you and your pet in the state of Colorado.
+It is a thought that most dog owners do not want to consider, but it’s one that you should prepare for to protect yourself and your pet if one of these accidents ever arises.
+If you have a dog that is allegedly the cause of an attack, there are essential steps to take to protect you and your pet in the state of Colorado.

-For example, if your dog bites someone and breaks their skin, even if it’s just a small scratch, you could be held accountable for the attack.
+For example, if your dog bites someone and breaks their skin, even if it’s just a small scratch, you could be held civilly or criminally responsible for the attack.
 However, being able to prove that your dog was provoked, which is often the case in these types of situations, could help protect you from more significant legal ramifications.

 Dog attacks can be a bit more complicated than they seem.
 While it may appear that your dog was viciously trying to attack someone else, the problem could be with its training.
 For example, some dogs are more territorial than others, and they don’t like it when people come onto their property in a threatening way.
 This could cause your dog to act defensively toward someone who did not know they were invading any territory.

 In other cases, it could be a simple misunderstanding between your dog and the victim.
 For example, if you’ve ever taken your pet to the dog park, you know just how crowded it can be.
 In most cases, dogs are simply trying to establish dominance and can be easily calmed down with a stern “no” from their owners – or a handy bottle of water thrown onto the dogs in the scuffle.

 It’s important to know the signs of a dog who is being pushed past his or her limits of comfortability so that you can prevent incidents before they happen.
-If your pet is acting differently than usual, you should pay attention to your dog’s behavior, especially when in new situations or surroundings.
-Some signs of an aggressive dog include:
+You should always pay attention to your dog’s behavior, especially when in new situations or surroundings.
+Some signs of an uncomfortable dog include:

 If you want to prevent your dog from attacking anyone else, you need to focus on training and being aware of your dog’s levels of comfort with a given situation or person/animal.
-It’s not enough to train your pet for fundamental commands like sit and stay.
+It’s not enough to train your pet for fundamental commands like “sit” and “stay.”
 Instead, you need to go the extra mile and either hire a professional trainer, or engage in regular, repeated training commands to make sure your dog is “recallable.”

 Unfortunately, even the most well-trained dog may act aggressively toward other people at some point.
 If this happens to you, it’s important to remain calm and not make the situation worse.
 Most victims of dog attacks can recover from their injuries with proper after-care.